kthohr/stats/README.md

 ## Distributons

-cdf, pdf, quantile, and random variable generation are available for the following distributions:
+cdf, density, and quantile (`q`) functions, as well as random variable generation, are available for the following distributions:

 * Bernoulli
 * Beta